-Please click here to see the Sunday Worship video (available Sunday 7.45am)
+Please click here to see the latest Sunday Worship live stream

-Please click here for the new News sheet which will be published weekly
+Please click here for the News Sheet, published weekly

-Please click here to find out how to get help - or to offer community support
+Please click here to find out how to get help from the community in COVID time

 St Margaret’s is a friendly church, built around a shared loyalty to Jesus Christ and a desire to be made new people in him.
 Worship is central to everything we do, and we enjoy it.
 As the only